Research Projects

 Our challenge is developing new chemical tools to study and manipulate biological systems that have not been tractable.

 Synthetic oligomers called "peptoids" are known to be highly membrane-permeable peptidomimetics.
 The term "peptoids" indicates N-substituted peptides.
 Due to the lack of amide hydrogens, peptoids exhibit higher memrbane permeabilities than peptides.
 The regular peptoids are conformationally flexible due to the glycyl and β-alanyl backbones, which is potentially limiting the affinity of peptoids.
 Recently, by introducing chiral substituents on backbone carbons, we have succeeded in producing new peptoids that are conformationally constrained.
-We have demonstrated that the new peptoid, i.e. oligo(N-substituted alanines) can be utilized for ratinally designing molecules that recognize protein surfaces.
+We have demonstrated that the new peptoid, i.e., oligo(N-substituted alanines), can be utilized for rationally designing molecules that recognize protein surfaces.